 Ozanam Center for Service Learning – work with youth to engage them in issues of social justice, planning educational and experiential activities.

 Social Services – provide tenant/landlord and/or financial literacy courses for people seeking assistance.
 Work one-on-one with people seeking assistance.

 Logistics and Data – examine processes and procedures to identify areas needing improved efficiency and process redesign.
 Work with data across the agency to assess accuracy and effectiveness in collection and management, particularly using our client database and agency dashboard metrics.

 Volunteer Engagement – work with corporate groups, high school students, one-time event volunteers, and individuals who have been volunteering weekly for years, ensuring that our neighbors in need have access to services through caring, compassionate volunteers and that the volunteers have a positive experience working with our organization.

 Sustainability & Community Garden – In addition to overseeing a number of sustainable initiatives, SVDP is poised to begin an urban garden on our property, providing fresh, local produce to supply our Choice Food Pantry.
 Support the ongoing development of the Pantry garden and oversee group and individual volunteers in support of these efforts.

-For more information and to begin your application process, please contact Maura Carpinello, VVC Program Manager, at (513) 562-8841, ext.
+For more information and to begin your application process, please contact Maura Carpinello, Director of Service Learing, at (513) 562-8841, ext.
 239 or mcarpinello@SVDPcincinnati.org.